 Usually, doctors do blood tests to measure a hormone produced by the placenta early in pregnancy called human chorionic gonadotropin (hCG).
 Results enable doctors to determine whether a woman has a mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
 When an ectopic pregnancy... read more , which can also cause bleeding.
 This test can also help doctors determine whether the fetus is alive, whether a miscarriage has occurred, and, if so, whether parts of the fetus or placenta remain in the uterus after the miscarriage.

 If the uterus does not progressively enlarge or if hCG levels do not increase as expected during pregnancy, doctors suspect a missed abortion.
 That is, the fetus has died but has not been expelled from the uterus.

 If women have had several miscarriages, they may want to see a doctor before they try to become pregnant again.
 The doctor can check them for genetic or structural abnormalities and for other disorders that increase the risk of a miscarriage.
 For example, doctors may do the following:

 An imaging test (such as ultrasonography, hysteroscopy, or hysterosalpingography) to look for structural abnormalities

 Blood tests to check for certain disorders, such as antiphospholipid antibody syndrome, diabetes, hormone abnormalities, and thyroid disorders

-Genetic tests to check for chromosomal abnormalities
+Genetic tests to check for chromosome abnormalities

 If identified, some causes of a previous miscarriage can be treated, making a successful pregnancy possible.